Senate's bill to repeal, replace ObamaCare 'not dead,' top Trump adviser says

 The GOP-controlled chamber has until Sept.
 30 to pass the legislation with a simple, 51-vote majority, under so-called budget reconciliation procedures.

-However, just 48 of the chamber’s 52 Republican senators appear to support the bill, which has no backing from Democrats.
+However, at most 48 of the chamber’s 52 Republican senators appear to support the bill, which has no backing from Democrats.

 “We need to make sure that we win over the last couple Republicans,” Short said.
 “That’s our path to victory.”